Hero2323/GSoC-24/README.md

 The project's contributions extend beyond code development and experimentation.
 The documentation and dissemination of findings were also prioritized, resulting in the following:

 1. Atarashi Pull Request: The refined semantic search algorithm, along with necessary code modifications, was submitted as a [pull request](https://github.com/fossology/atarashi/pull/103) to the Atarashi repository.

 2. New Repository with Codebase: A dedicated repository was created under the Fossology organization to house the comprehensive codebase developed during the project.
 This repository serves as a centralized resource for all code related to LLM evaluation, experimentation, and license-related tasks, promoting transparency and collaboration.
+Furthermore, a [PR](https://github.com/fossology/atarashi/pull/104) with this codebase has been temporarily pushed to atarashi pending the creation of the new repository 'bayan'

 3. Fossology GSoC Wiki Updates: The Fossology [GSoC Wiki](https://fossology.github.io/gsoc/docs/2024/license-detection) was updated with weekly progress reports, providing a detailed and transparent record of the project's evolution.

+4. A showcase of the codebase in action can be found in the following [notebook](./project-showcase.ipynb)

+5. The following [repository](https://github.com/Hero2323/GSoC24) contains all my experiments throughout the project, however it is unorganized

 <h1 align="center" id="deliverables">Deliverables</h1>